 We like the four external multi-directional antennas, beamforming controls, intuitive setup interface UI, and the companion ASUS router app.
 Once you plug everything in and download the app, setup takes around 30 seconds with 3 easy steps.

 You can easily manage all the speeds, WiFi channels, QoS, and parental controls inside the app.
 Not to mention turn on alerts and notifications for network-based events.

 There are a lot of great cheap or budget WiFi routers that have been released over the years, but these are some of our favorites.
 You’re getting the latest technology, fast dual-band internet speeds, strong parental controls or support for Circle with Disney, and all the features most people will ever need for under $100.

-In the end, these are the best WiFi routers under $100 as 2018 comes to a close, and we’ll update this list throughout 2019 with all the top recommendations.
+In closing, these are the best WiFi routers under $100 available in 2019, and we’ll continuously update this list with any and all the best options throughout the year.

 Here are the best iPhone XS cases you can buy for your new iPhone XS.
 While many of the iPhone...

 12 Best iPhone XS Max Cases

 The iPhone XS Max is a great looking iPhone with stunning design.
 With steel edges and a glass back, you might...